 - Small safes or hard-shell cases that come with locks for additional security.

-- Odor-proof, locking, and heavily padded traveling cases to keep all your dab gear safe, discreet, and secure.
+- Odor-proof, locking, and heavily padded traveling cases can keep all your dab gear safe, discreet, and secure.

 Other cannabis storage considerations

-As with any type of cannabis product, it's best to store your pen — or, more specifically, the THC cartridge portion of it — away from direct light and out of extreme temperatures.
-Beyond that, find a safe place so the glass cartridge won't break.
-Let's face it, no one wants to reach for their vape pen only to find the glass cartridge has cracked and the precious, sticky concentrate has spilled all over the place.
+Smart storage can go a long way in maintaining the performance and overall state of your vape pen.
+As with any type of cannabis product, it's best to store it — or, more specifically, the THC cartridge portion of it — away from direct light and out of extreme temperatures.
+Beyond that, find a safe place to leave it — no one wants to reach for their vape pen only to find the glass cartridge has cracked and the precious, sticky concentrate has spilled all over the place.

-And finally, it's best to store it upright so the oil doesn't flow away from the heating element.
+Finally, it's best to store vape pens upright and in a tall glass or any other skinny cylindrical container so that the oil in them doesn't flow away from their heating elements.
 If this happens, you should wait to hit your cartridge until the oil has once again settled on the bottom and is covering the small holes near the heating element.
-To avoid all this, store your vape pen standing upright in a tall glass or any other skinny cylindrical container.

 On-the-go storage

-Because most cannabis gear is fragile — made out of glass, ceramic, quartz, or similar materials — it's crucial that your traveling storage equipment is very protective.
-Look for carrying cases or travel bags that are fully padded.
-Even better, look for traveling cases designed for cannabis gear that is padded, and include compartments for specific components.
+Since most cannabis gear is made from fragile materials like glass, quartz, and others, look for carrying cases or travel bags that are fully padded.
+Even better, look for traveling cases that include compartments for specific components as well.